RBAC vs ABAC: Which Access Control Model Fits Your Organization?

 For a more holistic look at how access control fits into your identity security landscape, take a look at our guide to Identity Governance and Administration (IGA) that highlights how access control models, including RBAC and ABAC, fit into identity governance across the enterprise.

 In fast-paced, compliance-driven environments, relying solely on RBAC can be limiting, while ABAC can often be more than teams can handle.
 Our experts suggest a dual approach: RBAC to provide baseline role assignments and ABAC for contextual, real-time enforcement.
-Using Identity Confluence, your team will make this balancing act look easy, as you centralize policy management, enforce Zero Trust, and maintain your entire IAM stack without any reengineering.
+With Identity Confluence, organizations can centralize policy management, enforce Zero Trust controls, and govern access across the IAM stack without reengineering existing systems.

 Rashmi Ogennavar